mtb-consensus-pipeline/mtb_consensus_pipeline/README.md

 ## Downloading the reference genome

-You can download the H37Rv version 3 reference genome (NCBI accession 448814763) as follows:

-## Downloading the reference genome

 You can obtain the H37Rv version 3 reference genome (NCBI accession NC_000962.3) in FASTA format as follows:

 - **Manually:**